-The key sequence number of the Auth Key, which is used to calculate the HMAC-Digest (refer to Annex C.1.4.3).
+Key Sequence Number The key sequence number of the Auth Key, which is used to calculate the sender).
+The HMAC-Digest Attribute MUST be the final Attribute in the Dynamic Channel Change message's Attribute list.
+(Refer to Appendix

-The HMAC-Digest Attribute is a keyed message digest (to authenticate the sender).
-The HMAC-Digest Attribute MUST be the final Attribute in the Dynamic Channel Change message's Attribute list (refer to Annex C.1.4.1).
+HMAC-Digest (refer to Appendix C.1.4.3)